 The Trustee Board ensures that your personal account and the assets of the Scheme are held legally separate from both Welplan Ltd and your employer.

 It is the Trustee Board’s duty to follow the terms of the trust, act in the best interests of scheme members and other beneficiaries, and comply with Pension Regulations.

 What if things go wrong with my employer?

 In the event of your employer becoming insolvent, any investments or contributions in transit would be protected, because the Scheme’s assets are held under trust and are therefore separate from those of your employer.

 Pension contributions are not available to creditors of your insolvent employer.

 If your employer owes money to the Pension Scheme, the administrator will claim these from the insolvency practitioner, and may recover these in due course.
-There is a slight risk to members, the Trustees place great importance on ensuring employers pay on time, and if the administrator is aware of an issue, you may be informed directly.
+The Trustee Board places great importance on ensuring employers pay on time, and if the administrator is aware of an issue, you may be informed directly.

 If Welplan Ltd were to become insolvent, Scheme assets are protected because they are held under trust, and creditors of Welplan Ltd are not able to draw on investments.

-The Trustees would appoint a new administrator to take over from Welplan Ltd. Any contributions in transit – where the employer has paid Welplan Ltd., but these have not yet been invested – are held in Bank Accounts which the Trustees control.
+The Trustee Board would appoint a new administrator to take over from Welplan Ltd. Any contributions in transit – where the employer has paid Welplan Ltd., but these have not yet been invested – are held in Bank Accounts which the Trustee Board controls.